-I offer a specialized approach of Myofascial Release
+I offer an energetic approach to Myofascial Release

-This approach overlaps Cranial Sacral Therapy techniques with Myofascial Release.
+This approach overlaps Craniosacral therapy techniques with Myofascial Release.

 Myofascial release (MFR) is a manual therapy that uses light, sustained pressure and gentle holds in order to relieve tension in the connective-tissue (fascia).

-Treatments calm the nervous system, and create a feeling of spaciousness in the joints and tissues, which improves self-awareness.
+MFR creates the feeling of spaciousness in the joints and tissues.

 Myofascial Release compliments other somatic exercises such as, breathwork, yoga, and meditation.

-MFR helps purge what the body is storing; the related feelings, or tension.
+MFR helps purge what the body is storing; the related feelings, trauma or tension.